-(Note: This form is needed in additional to the Medical Examination Form that was prepared by your doctor)
+(Note: This form is needed in additional to the Medical Examination Form that was prepared by your doctor) (UNIT LEADERS, Place this on top of the Medical form.)

 Scout Scout-Leader

 Campsite Troop #

+Food Allergies

 Previous Health Problems

 Medications to Be Taken at Camp Type Time

-Турс Time

-Emergency Phone Numbers of Pare
+Emergency Phone Numbers of Parent / Guardian 1

 Doctor's Name

 Doctors Phone ()

-Is your Health Insurance listed as an
+Is your Health Insurance listed as an HMO Plan? ?

-If so, what procedures must be follo wed before care is given? (phone calls, referrals, etc.?)
+If so, what procedures must be followed before of eare is given? (phone calls, referrals, etc.?)

-, (T)

 Other information?